Research

 Geometric Analysis is an area of mathematics where geometric objects are studied with analytical methods, often involving partial differential equations.
 As these equations are generally nonlinear, it is typical for singularities to occur in solutions, thus current efforts aim to transform the theory from one where solutions are required to be smooth to one where singularities play a central role.
 In fact, the presence of singularities often has deep and insightful geometric reasons.
 My research mainly focusses on singularities in geometric heat flows and critical points of geometric functionals.

 I am also interested in Mean Curvature Flow, which is the most natural extrinsic evolution equation given by the gradient flow of the area functional.
-In particular, using an equivarient min-max approach, I have proved existence of singularity models with arbitrary genus [18], resolving a conjecture by Ilmanen.
-I have furthermore constructed a modification of Mean Curvature Flow with surgery based on a new two-convex connected sum construction to prove a Smale type theorem for the moduli spaces of two-convex embedded spheres [11] which can be seen as an extrinsic variant of Marques' path-connectedness theorem for positive scalar curvature metrics on three-manifolds.
-In a further article [13], I have then extended these results to study embedded two-convex tori, matching the path-connected components of the moduli space to the knot classes of such tori.
+In particular, using a min-max approach, I have proved existence of singularity models with arbitrary genus [18], resolving a conjecture by Ilmanen.
+I have furthermore constructed a modification of Mean Curvature Flow with surgery based on a new two-convex connected sum construction to prove a Smale type theorem for the moduli spaces of two-convex embedded spheres [11].
+In a further article [13], I have then extended these results to study embedded two-convex tori, matching the path-components of the moduli space to the knot classes of such tori.
+In the more recent [20], I have investigated the path-components of mean convex spheres and (Heegaard) tori in three-manifolds.
 The stationary points of (co-dimension one) Mean Curvature flow are the critical points of the area functional, i.e. Minimal Hypersurfaces.
 There has been substantial progress in this area over the past years, especially in two dimensions, the most prominent example of this progress probably being the resolution of the Willmore Conjecture by Marques-Neves.
-One can find many closed, smooth, embedded minimal hypersurfaces in a closed Riemannian manifold N via min-max constructions - these minimal hypersurfaces then typically have bounded Morse index and bounded area and it thus seems natural to study the properties of minimal hypersurfaces satisfying these two conditions.
+One can find many closed, smooth, embedded minimal hypersurfaces in a closed Riemannian manifold N via min-max constructions - these minimal hypersurfaces then typically have bounded Morse index and bounded area and it is thus natural to study the properties of minimal hypersurfaces satisfying these two conditions.
 In my work [10], I have obtained qualitative lower bounds on the index and area of n-dimensional minimal hypersurfaces in a closed Riemannian (n+1)-manifold in terms of total curvature for 2≤n≤6.
 This is based on a bubbling argument which also leads to an energy identity for the total curvature along a sequences of minimal hypersurfaces, a result I later exploited in [14], to obtain new smooth multiplicity one compactness theorems for minimal surfaces, generalising classical results of Choi-Schoen from ambient spaces N with positive Ricci curvature, to ambient spaces with positive scalar curvature under an additional bound on either the index or the area.
 I have then generalised all of these results to free boundary minimal hypersurfaces [15], in particular analysing the formation of "half-bubbles".

 I have also worked in Singular Conformal Geometry: The Gauss-Bonnet theorem, one of the most fundamental results in differential geometry, gives a link between the geometry of a surface (given by its total Gauss curvature) and its topology (given by its Euler characteristic).
 In particular, it shows that there are topological obstructions to the existence of certain metrics, for example no two-dimensional torus carries a metric of positive Gauss curvature.
 A generalisation of the Gauss-Bonnet theorem to higher-dimensional compact Riemannian manifolds was discovered by Chern and has been known for over fifty years.
 However, little is known about the corresponding formula for non-compact or singular Riemannian manifolds.
 I proved a new four-dimensional Chern-Gauss-Bonnet formula involving the Paneitz Q-curvature [8] for metrics with finitely many conformally flat ends and singular points, under very weak (and necessary) curvature restrictions.
 This is the first such result in a dimensions higher than two which allows the underlying manifold to have isolated branch points or conical singularities.
 The formula obtained includes a precise characterisation of the error terms, expressing them as isoperimetric deficits near the singular points, infinitesimally measuring the deviation from flat Euclidean space.
 Later, I generalised the result to dimensions higher than four in the locally conformally flat case [12].